+NORTHERN VIRGINIA COMMUNITY COLLEGE

+Course Syllabus

+Course Title Typography 2

+COURSE NUMBER ART142-750A

-Course Title Typography 2 COURSE NUMBER ART142-001A COURSE DESCRIPTION Examines advanced applications of the studies completed in Typography I. Explores the use of typography in layout and design.
+COURSE DESCRIPTION Examines advanced applications of the studies completed in Typography

+I. Explores the use of typography in layout and design.
 Requires projects based on professional level problems designed to test the student's practical knowledge as well as his or her creative ability.
+Applies

-Applies computer techniques for working with type.
+computer techniques for working with type.

 Course Prerequisites ART 140 - Introduction to Graphic Skills, AR141 - Typography 1.

-CREDIT VALUE 3.0 Course Objectives Upon successful completion of this course, students will be able to: • Complete advanced typographic techniques • Describe various classifications of letterforms • Discover typography sources and resources • Proof for content and design • Use advanced typographic terminology • Design and typeset multi-page layouts • Complete projects within deadlines and specifications Major Topics to be Included: Uses of typography within contemporary communication media Workflow from concept through completed design Consistency is typesetting and formatting Proofing for content, design, and production Techniques to ensure legibility Creating typographic hierarchies Using grid-based design The importance of professionalism and high-quality craftsmanship Materials Removable media for storage and archiving work flash drive, portable hard drive; paper and pens/pencils for notes and sketching; SKETCHBOOK ; Xacto knife with sharp blades; Cork-backed ruler; Self healing mat or access to cutting surface; (other materials to be determined throughout the quarter for specific assignments).
-Recommended Text Ellen Lupton.
+CREDIT VALUE 3.0

+COURSE OBJECTIVES Upon successful completion of this course, students will be able to:

+Complete advanced typographic techniques

+• Describe various classifications of letterforms

+• Discover typography sources and resources

+• Proof for content and design

+• Use advanced typographic terminology

+• Design and typeset multi-page layouts

+• Complete projects within deadlines and specifications

+Major Topics to be Included:

+• Uses of typography within contemporary communication media • Workflow from concept through completed design • Consistency is typesetting and formatting • Proofing for content, design, and production Techniques to ensure legibility Creating typographic hierarchies · Using grid-based design • The importance of professionalism and high-quality craftsmanship MATERIALS Removable media for storage and archiving work flash drive, portable hard drive; cloud based storage (Dropbox, Google Drive, etc.); paper and pens/pencils for notes and sketching; SKETCHBOOK; other materials to be determined throughout the semester for specific assignments.
+RECOMMENDED TEXT Ellen Lupton.
 Thinking with Type, 2nd revised and expanded edition: A Critical Guide for Designers, Writers, Editors, & Student, 2nd Edition, Princeton Architectural Press, New York.
 2010.
 (ISBN 1568989695) Elam, Kimberly.
-Grid Systems: Principles of Organizing Type, Princeton Architectural Press, New York.
+Grid Systems: Principles of Organizing Type, Princeton 1 Architectural Press, New York.
 2004.
-(ISBN 1568984650) COURSE HOURS Mondays 1:30 - 4:20 pm CONTACT INFO geckler@nvcc.edu The best way to contact the instructor is via email at geckler@nvcc.edu.
+(ISBN 1568984650) Course Hours Tuesdays 2:00 - 7:05 pm ROOM Alexandria Campus, Fine Arts Building, Room AFA-0310 CONTACT INFO geckler@nvcc.edu The best way to contact the instructor is via email at geckler@nvcc.edu.
 Please use your student VCCS for all correspondence to the instructor.
 Failure to do so may result in an undelivered message.
 Please give the instructor 24 hours to respond to emails and voice mail Mondays-Thursdays.
 Emails and voice mails sent out on Fridays-Sundays, may not be answered until Monday.

-Office Hours The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
+OFFICE HOURS The instructor will be available during Office Hours (onsite) and Virtual Office Hours.
 Please check Faculty Information in Bb for office hours schedule and more information on Virtual Office hours.
-Assessment Criteria Students will receive a handout for each assigned project, and must hold onto this as it will explain the expectations and specs for each assignment.
+ASSESSMENT CRITERIA Students will have access to a PDF handout for each assigned project, it will explain the expectations and specs for each assignment.
 All work that is incomplete or does not follow specs will be counted as late and treated as such.
-Each project will be judged on the following criteria: • Deadlines (10%): Has the student met all deadlines for each stage of the project?
-Were projects complete, on their due date and time?
-Process/Sketches (10%): Is there evidence of strong research and development?
-Participation (10%): Has the student contributed positively to class discussions and critiques on a regular basis?
+Each project will be judged on the following criteria: - Deadlines (10%): Has the student met all deadlines for each stage of the project?
+Were projects complete, on their due date and time? - Process/Sketches (10%): Is there evidence of strong research and development? - Participation (10%): Has the student contributed positively to class discussions and critiques on a regular basis?
 Was their feedback constructive and respectful of other classmates?
-Did the student pay attention during class lectures and discussions?
-Specs (10%): Did the student follow the specified instructions for each project?
-Were the specified materials and sizes used? • Concept (10%): Is the concept well thought out and developed? • Execution (50%): Is the technique strong?
+Did the student pay attention during class lectures and discussions? - Specs (10%): Did the student follow the specified instructions for each project?
+Were the specified materials and sizes used? - Concept (10%): Is the concept well thought out and developed? - Execution (50%): Is the technique strong?
 Do the aesthetics support the concept?
 Is the craftsmanship flawless?
-NOTE: 1.
-This class requires extensive critique and problem solving.
-You will be required to defend your work and be critical or your classmates' work to ensure you understand the responsibilities of an Art Director.
-2. Rough sketches are to be presented with EVERY assignment.
-If sketches are done in drawing books, they must be photocopied or cleanly cut out from books (no jagged/ripped sketch paper!).
-GRADING SCALE A 100 to 91 B 90 to 81 C 80 to 71 D 70 to 61 F 60 and below Deadlines Each project and assignment will have specific guidelines stated for their deadlines.
-Work due must be ready prior to date and time specified.
-If the work is presented outside of class time or at a later date, it will result in a 1-letter grade reduction for the corresponding project.
-All work must be handed in person by the student it belongs to, unless in case of emergency, when previous notification is given to the instructor (in person, by phone, or email).
-Computer crashes, failure of backing up work, forgetting work at home, not finishing on time, files erased from lab computers, and other excuses will not be accepted.
-Students must take full responsibility for their work and deadlines.
+NOTE: